JackDanna/FogentRoleplayTemplate/README.md

 ### Name

-The name of a Combat Roll formatted the following way: "(Varation) (Combat Roll Type) (Base Dice Tier Adjustment)"
+The name of a Combat Roll formatted the following way: "(Varation) (Combat Roll Type) (Base Dice Adjustment)"

 For example, let's say we are creating a Combat Roll for a one-handed thrusting rapier.
 For Variation, since most rapier grips only include space for one hand, thus we'd use "One-handed".
 Next, for Combat Roll Type, it seems that a rapier would be a "Medium Pierce Melee" weapon.
-Finally, in regards to the Base Dice Tier Adjustment, we note that rapiers were designed to sacrifice slashing for piercing capabilities.
-To reflect this, we could give a +2 Base Dice Tier Adjustment for our one-handed thrusting Combat Roll.
+Finally, in regards to the Base Dice Adjustment, we note that rapiers were designed to sacrifice slashing for piercing capabilities.
+To reflect this, we could give a +2 Base Dice Adjustment for our one-handed thrusting Combat Roll.

 Thus, our rapier would have the below weapons: "One-handed Medium Pierce Melee +2"